Give today and empower young adults impacted by cancer and MS, healthcare workers, and caregivers to Choose Adventure.

 In 2001, we set out to provide life-changing outdoor adventures for young adults whose lives had been impacted by cancer.
 We began with one week-long whitewater kayaking program and 15 participants.
 That initial success took hold, and since then, 5,800 participants have experienced First Descents’ healing power of adventure.

 Of course, we have evolved over the past 17 years.
 FD’s programming has grown to include a variety of outdoor adventure sports, program durations, and target audiences.
 We now offer experiences that range from weekend gatherings near you, to multi-week excursions in foreign countries.

 The First Descents team is stronger than ever, with amazing and devoted staff working tirelessly to create the ultimate outdoor adventure experiences for the young adult cancer community.

 And speaking of community, that has been the most impressive aspect of this incredible journey.
-The FD community—our tribe as we like to call it—has become the epicenter for those looking to harness the healing power of adventure.
+The FD community has become the epicenter for those looking to harness the healing power of adventure.

 So much so, that in 2016, CNN Heroes took note and put First Descents on the world stage, bestowing us with the humbling and honorable title of Top 10 Heroes of the Year.
 Since then, FDHQ has received numerous requests from patient advocacy groups, medical centers, and other healthcare organizations to support young adult patients.
 Many of these organizations are working with patients coping with a range of serious conditions that impact young adults.
 We are learning that anxiety, isolation, and depression are common side-effects for young adults who’ve had their lives turned upside down by illness.